 Think about how you can encourage the highest possible levels of engagement on your posts.
 Think of what you can do to encourage people to like or drop comments.
 If you can encourage engagement from people, there’s a high likelihood they’re going to check back for more content.
 They may even click through your bio link to land on your site.

 If you’re not seeing success for your posts on Instagram that’s because instead of building a relationship all you are trying and do is post pictures of your products.
 The goal shouldn’t be to try and sell to them, the first chance you get.
-Make it a point to interact with followers on a personal level.
+Make it a point to analyze Instagram follower demographics, create personas, and interact with all followers of different demographics on a personal level.

 To the end here’s what you can do.